pbayer/DiscreteEventsCompanion.jl/docs/src/processes.md

 end
 ```

-Note that functions due to run as processes must have a `::Clock` variable as their first argument.
+Note that to run as processes functions must have a `::Clock` variable as their first argument.

 ## Startup